michaelnordmeyer/michaelnordmeyer.github.io/_posts/2013-04-30-javascript-blocklists-removing-ads-notifications.md

 Just copy and paste this list into the text field of the respective plugin and you are all set.

-If you have some block-worthy scripts to share please [drop me an email](/about/).
+If you have some block-worthy scripts to share please [tell me on Twitter](https;//twitter.com/mnordmeyer).